Nimbus experts can help you create a customer service knowledge base with easeBook a demo

 If you sell multiple products or have many departments, you may want to create separate ones for each.
 That way, it’s easier to manage and you can easily update each section separately.

 5. Determine what type of knowledge base you want

-There are two main types of customer service knowledge bases: FAQs (Frequently Asked Questions) and How-to guides.
+There are two main types: FAQs (Frequently Asked Questions) and How-to guides.

 FAQs are short lists of frequently asked questions.
 They usually contain basic information, such as contact details, payment methods, shipping options, etc.